UKHO/mangrove_model_inference_app/README.md

 Endpoint is set up without Elastic Inference on a ml.m4.xlarge instance

-Invoking the endpoint in a manner that somewhat simulates multiple hits from Lambda:
+Invoking the endpoint in a manner that somewhat simulates multiple hits from Lambda (Now with new sessions per worker when invoking):

 ```
 import boto3